yukio708/gfarm-http-gateway/server/README.md

 ## Configuration variables

+`gfarm-http-gateway.conf` is required to run the gateway.
 Default values are defined in [`gfarm-http-gateway.conf.default`](./gfarm-http-gateway.conf.default).

-The file is divided into sections:
+The configuration file is organized into the following sections:

 - **Basic** - Basic settings (Gfarm config, CORS, temp directory)
 - **Sessions** - Session management and security